giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 This policy restricts the types of volumes a Pod may use to a list of pre-approved types.

-**Note: The Baseline PSS policy `disallow-host-path` forbids only HostPath volumes.
-This policy further restricts the types of approved volumes.**
+__Note__: The Baseline PSS policy `disallow-host-path` forbids only HostPath volumes.
+This policy further restricts the types of approved volumes.

 #### Examples